junayet4o12/zamshed_store_frontend/README.md

 5. **Open your browser:**
    Navigate to [http://localhost:5173](http://localhost:5173) to see the app in action.
+   Or
+   Navigate to [https://zamshed-store.web.app/](https://zamshed-store.web.app/) to see the app in action.

 ## ⚙️ Usage
 1. **Sign Up / Login**: Users can create an account or log in using Firebase authentication.
 (Optional but recommended)